WeGeFT: Weight-Generative Fine-Tuning for Multi-Faceted Efficient Adaptation of Large Models: Approach

+Consider a linear layer with pretrained weights $W^l$ and the pretrained bias term $b^l$, and WeGeFT weights $\hat{W}^l=(\mathbb{I}+\phi\cdot \psi)\cdot W^l$ (Eqn.~\ref{eq:waft_in}).
+For an input $x^l$, the output representation/activation at this layer is,

-where $\hat{x}^l_{N\times d_{in}}=x^l_{ N\times d_{in}} + x^l_{ N\times d_{in}}\cdot \phi_{d_{in}\times r}\cdot \psi_{r\times d_{in}}$ is the ``GIFTed'' input activation, the counterpart of the ``GIFTed'' weights $\hat{\omega}^l_{d_{out}\times d_{in}}$ (Eqn.~\ref{eq:gift}).
-So, \textbf{our GIFT can be equivalently applied to the input activation, rather than the pretrained weights, to achieve the same fine-tuning effect}, maintaining the memory and compute efficiency of LoRA in implementation.
-Unlike the ReFT~\citep{loreft} that entails a dedicated search for where the representation interventions should apply at the token level, our GIFT (Eqn.~\ref{eq:gift_linear_output}) eliminates the need of search. \end{itemize}
+where $\hat{x}^l$ is the ``fine-tuned" input representation/activation using the same WeGeFT parameters.
+Hence, \textbf{our WeGeFT can be equivalently applied to the input activation, rather than the pretrained weights, to achieve the same fine-tuning effect}, maintaining the memory and compute efficiency of LoRA in implementation.
+Unlike the ReFT~\citep{loreft} that entails a dedicated search for where the representation interventions should apply at the token level, our WeGeFT eliminates the need of search, enabling token-agnosticity.
+Thanks to the parameter sharing, our WeGeFT can retain the representation efficiency.